 When there is a Super Admin, the regular administrator role is somewhat modified.
 For example, regular admins on WordPress multisite networks can no longer install, upload, and delete themes and plugins, nor can they modify user information.
 These permissions are reserved for the Super Admin.

-Another difference is, the Super Admin can decide what plugins to install on the network, and individual site admins can only choose whether or not to activate them.
+Another difference is, that the Super Admin can decide what plugins to install on the network, and individual site admins can only choose whether or not to activate them.

 Editor Role in WordPress

 Editors have total control of the content section of the WordPress site.
-They can add, edit. delete and publish pages and posts even those of the other users.
-Editors can also approve, edit, delete, moderate comments.
-Editors don’t have the access to WordPress settings, plugins, themes, widgets, add or remove users.
+They can add, and edit. delete and publish pages and posts even those of the other users.
+Editors can also approve, edit, delete, and moderate comments.
+Editors don’t have access to WordPress settings, plugins, themes, widgets, add or remove users.

 Who Should You Give Editor Role?

 The editor’s role should be given to those who are very reliable to the administrator.
 The eligible factors are users who are directly involved in the promotional factor of content.
 Directors of the content team and web publicity. eCommerce site owners can play the role of an editor.

 Author Role in WordPress

 The authors have the right to write, edit, and publish posts of their own.
 They can also delete the published post.
 Authors can choose the category to write a post and can even create their category as well.
 If the performance is good, authors can get access to the WordPress media library.

 Authors can edit only those comments that are left on their posts.
 They can’t get access to other users’ posts and pages.
 They don’t have access to add plugins or create new categories, or settings.